gareaum/Inverted-Pendulum/README.md

 - Bearings and low-friction joints to minimize resistance and support smooth rotation of Link 2.
 - Integration with a **control algorithm** provided by the lab, enabling predictive motion and upright balance of the pendulum.

+### CAD Section View
+The CAD section view below highlights key mechanical components of the pendulum, including linkages, motor placement, and bearings.
+Callouts illustrate critical tolerances and assembly features that enable smooth 360° rotation and easy maintenance.
 <img src="Images/Section_View.png" alt="Section View" width="500">

 ### Design Testing